mookfist/mookfist-limitlessled-controller/README.md

 The API is currently not documented but these examples should help get you going.

+### Notes

+1. The Version 4 bridge is not threadsafe.
+2. Fading sends multiple brightness commands because there is no native fade command in the LimitlessLED protocol.
+3. V4 bridges require a command to be sent to switch to a group.
+This is handled automatically, but consider this when wanting to perform simultaneous effects.
+4. For examples of how commands are sent, use the cli tool with the --debug flag
+5. All commands are blocking.
+Fading a single group from 100% to 0% takes ~10 seconds.
+Performing different patterns on different groups simultaneously could take some time, especially on V4 bridges.

 ### API Examples
 ```python
 # Set brightness to 50% for groups 1 and 2